What Is Alcohol Rehab?

-What help is available for families affected by addiction to alcohol?
+What help is available for families affected by addiction?

 Many rehab clinics hold family meetings led by addiction specialist staff to offer support and answer family members' questions.

-Telephone support can also help the family of the alcoholic to discontinue any behaviours enabling the addiction.
-Remote support can also help family learn how to set appropriate boundaries with the alcohol dependent person.
+Telephone support can also help family members to discontinue any behaviours enabling the addiction.
+Remote support can also help family learn how to set appropriate boundaries with the dependent person.

 Fully integrative family programmes aim to improve function of the overall family unit.
-Family therapy programmes usually include guidance on reducing circumstances and behaviours conducive to addiction.
+Family support will usually include advice on reducing circumstances and behaviours conducive to addiction.

 A SAMSHA 2020 published guide instructs treatment providers and rehab clinics on how to include families in addiction treatment.

-In England in 2018/2019, the average age of someone receicing help for alcohol use disorder was 46, and 60% of people in treatment were male.
+In England in 2018/2019, the average age of someone receiving help for alcohol use disorder was 46, and 60% of people in treatment were male.

 NICE Guidelines For Alcohol Use Disorders

 We can help you stop drinking.
-The Abbeycare residential alcohol rehab programme utilises evidence based therapies, and takes a holistic approach:
+The Abbeycare residential alcohol rehabilitation programme utilises evidence based therapies, and takes a holistic approach:

 Going to rehab is perhaps the most important decision you'll ever make.

-Our friendly team are available for advice based on your unique needs.
+Our friendly team are available for advice on addiction treatment options suited to your unique needs.

-Please note key elements of our programme may be altered under Covid-19 conditions.
+Please note key elements of our drug addiction treatment and alcohol rehab programme may be altered under Covid-19 conditions.

 What is the chance of relapse after alcohol rehabiliation?